aeiche01/EcoSynthesisAI/README.md

 # EcoSynthesisAI: The Systematic Review Assistant

-EcoSynthesisAI is a browser-based tool designed to automate one of the most tedious parts of systematic reviews.
-It uses advanced Artificial Intelligence (Google's Gemini and Gemma models) to read thousands of research abstracts, extract structured data (Drivers, Responses, Locations, Species), and organize them into a coherent taxonomy.
+EcoSynthesisAI transforms the overwhelming chaos of a large-scale systematic review into a clear, structured manuscript outline.
+Designed to break the "cognitive bottleneck" of synthesizing thousands of papers, this browser-based tool uses advanced AI (Google's Gemini and Gemma) to read your abstracts, extract critical data (Drivers, Responses, Species), and intelligently organize them into a coherent thematic taxonomy and note papers with conflicting conclusions before you even write a single sentence.

 > **Note:** EcoSynthesisAI does *not* perform web searches or fetch papers.
 It assumes the user already has a curated list of papers (e.g., from Web of Science) and needs help organizing and understanding them.